AtikHasan16/Emergency-Helpline/ReadMe.md

 ### What is Event Bubbling and how does it work?

+### _Answer_:

+Event bubbling is one of the common concept of JavaScript DOM. suppose we have a div inside the body element and a button inside that div, if we target the button and want to touch the button, the button will be touched along with it's parent div element and div's parent, body element.
+It is like when an inner most child is touched, at first it touch the child and sequently touch the parent element like bubbling up from the child element up to the most parent element.
+That's how the event bubbling works.
+Though this concept is very useful but sometimes it can cause problems in the DOM.

 ### What is Event Delegation in JavaScript?
 Why is it useful?

+Event Delegation is one of the most useful concept of JavaScript DOM.
+It is used for handling event very efficiently. specifically when working with large amount of elements or want to make dynamic events.
+Event delegation is used to trigger a child element by targeting it's parent element.
+If a event handler is used on a parent element, the whole parent can be manipulated just by targeting desired child.
+Unlike event bubbling, we do not have to select each element one by one. if we want manipulate particular element inside a parent element we can do it just by locating child through condition matches to desired element.
+It reduces the memory, very sufficient for large number of event handling and it works and reusable to outside and newly created element by DOM.

 ### What is the difference between preventDefault() and stopPropagation() methods?